Numerical Modeling in Thermal Remediation: Taking Your Site Information and Generating the Best Path Forward

 Figure 5.
 Example of modeled vs. observed temperature

 A model is also useful in the design phase for evaluating potential challenges, such as groundwater flow at certain depths, the importance of the R-value of a vapor cover, and sensitivity to starting groundwater levels and saturation.
 By simulating high and low values of key factors, sensitivity studies are developed that indicate where to focus and optimize the design.
-Figure 6 is an example where the upward flow of groundwater and a poor vapor cover led to less-than-optimal heating of the site.

 Check out this webinar recording about thermal modeling if you are interested in learning more: https://terratherm.com/webinar/in-situ-thermal-remediation-modeling-the-basis-of-design/